 have been teaching Hatha Yoga for over 25 years having been fully qualified with the Scottish Yoga Teachers Association (SYTA) 500 hour course, the predecessor of Yoga

 Scotland.
-I am currently acting Chair of Yoga Scotland, the governing body of Yoga in Scotland, and I am now advisor.
+I am currently Chair of Yoga Scotland, the governing body of Yoga in Scotland, and I am now advisor.